 3) Fresh sushi at Tsukiji Market

 The most famous street in Tokyo is arguably the Shibuya crossing.
-You’ve seen the time lapse videos and the best place to watch the action is at the Starbucks.
-Also take a walk into Harajuku for stores selling street wear and also the Tokyo mural wall where I took the photo at the beginning of this post.
-See the “Now is Forever” location tag on the map!
+You’ve probably seen the time lapse videos and the best place to watch the action is at the Starbucks.
+Make sure to also take a walk into Harajuku for stores selling street wear.
+You’ll also find the Tokyo mural wall.
+Check the “Now is Forever” location tag on the map!

 5) Drive around the streets in a Mario Cart